kin-labs/rewards-engine/current-valid-spend-guidelines.md

 (a) clear communication to the User of the amount of the Transaction; and

 \(b\) the Transaction is generated by a unique action undertaken by the User.

-8.2.
-An Earn Transaction must not be a Prohibited Transaction.

 9. **Subscription Transactions**